© 2009-2018 by Zack Smith. All rights reserved.

 - You are attached to a flying device.

-The same is true of cloud computing.
-If you do it right, with the correct preparations, sane motivations and a focus on safety, you can survive and thrive.
+Cloud computing, if you do it right, with the correct preparations, sane motivations and a focus on safety, can be helpful.

-However the risks when you put other people's data into the cloud are enormous, as the Equifax breach and similar hacks have shown.
+However the risks when you put your and other people's data into the cloud are enormous, as the Equifax breach and similar hacks have shown.

 How to make cloud computing safe?